Services and Supports for Individuals, Families and Caregivers

 - Over 350 children receive multidisciplinary assessments of suspected physical and sexual abuse at the Children’s Advocacy Center.

-- 13,500 parents and professionals receive training, information and support through the WIHD Resource Centers, including the Special Education Parent Center, Early Childhood Direction Center, Assistive Technology Program, and the Regional Center for Autism.
+- 13,500 parents and professionals receive training, information and support through WIHD’s Resource Centers, including the Community Support Network and the Assistive Technology Program.